pkafei/uport-project.github.io/README.md

 For our purposes it is also necessary to update the DNS name within the repositories settings after each publish to the `gh-pages` branch:  https://github.com/uport-project/docs-site/settings.

 The deployment steps for uPort are:
+1. Check out the latest release tag.
 1. Build a production version of the site: `npm run build`
 1. Serve the production built site on a public DNS (ngrok) for feedback `npm run serve`
 1. After validating the production build using ngrok, build and deploy: `npm run build:gh`
-1. Go to https://github.com/uport-project/docs-site/settings and update the custom domain to reflect our documentation home (developer.uport.me or .space).
+1. Go to https://github.com/uport-project/docs-site/settings and update the custom domain to reflect our documentation home (developer.uport.me**.

+**Always build from a release tag.
+Don't deploy from develop**

 Optionally, manual deployment can be done.
 Simply build the site and copy the output to its destination.
 To build the site execute  `npm run build`.
 This command will build the site and copy files to the `/public` folder.
 Depending on the deployment source (S3, Netflify, **), this command can be modified if it is not trivial to copy to the contents of the public folder to it's destination.